-Audit Committee Reviews the internal audit program and internal control system, considers Mr. Suresh Surana Executive / Non Independent major findings of internal audit reviews, investigations and managements Mr. Bashar Mohd Alhasan Non-Executive / Independent response.
-Ensures coordination among the internal and external auditors.
+Audit Committee Reviews the internal audit program and internal control system, Mr. Suresh Surana Executive / Non Independent considers major findings of internal audit reviews, investigations and managements response.
+Ensures Mr. Bashar Mohd Alhasan Non-Executive / Independent coordination among the internal and external auditors.
 Mr. Garfield Jones Executive / Non Independent

 The Company should hold a minimum of 4 Audit committee meetings during each year.
-During the year ended 31 December 2016, 4 Audit committee meetings were held.
+During the year ended 31 December 2017, 4 audit committee meetings were held.
 The following table summarizes the information about committee meeting dates and attendance of directors at each meeting:

-10 - February 17 - April 24 - July 30 - October Mr. Suresh Surana \checkmark ✓ \checkmark \checkmark Mr. Bashar Mohd Alhasan \checkmark \checkmark \checkmark \checkmark Mr. Garfield Jones \checkmark ✓ \checkmark ✓
+12 - February 23 - April 30 - July 29 - October Mr. Suresh Surana \checkmark \checkmark \checkmark \checkmark Mr. Bashar Mohd Alhasan \checkmark \checkmark \checkmark \checkmark Mr. Garfield Jones \checkmark \checkmark \checkmark \checkmark

-Total remuneration paid to the Audit Committee members during 2016 was BD 3,200 as basic fee.
+Total remuneration paid to the Audit Committee members during 2017 is BD 3,800 as basic fee.

-Nominating & Remuneration Committee Identify persons qualified to become members of the board of directors and senior executive management of the company, with the exception of the appointment of internal auditors.
-Determine the appropriate size and composition of the Board and committees of the board.
-Making recommendations to the board on the removal and appointment of directors.
-Developing a succession plan for the Board and senior management and regularly reviewing the plan.
-Mr. Abdul Latif Khalid Al Aujan Mr. Adel Salman Kanoo Non-Executive / Independent Non-Executive / Independent Review, recommend and determine remuneration and incentive policies for the Board of Directors and senior management, having regard to prevailing market rates for similar roles and making them as attractive so as to retain and attract quality people to Mr. Sharif Mohd Ahmadi Mr. Suresh Surana Non-Executive / Independent Executive / Non run the company successfully.
-Independent
+1 / Identify persons qualified to become members Mr. Abdul Latif Khalid Al Non-Executive / of the board of directors and senior executive Aujan Independent management of the company, with the exception of the appointment of internal auditors.
+Determine the appropriate size and composition Nominating & of the Board and committees of the board.
+Making recommendations to the board on the removal and Mr. Adel Salman Kanoo Non-Executive / Remuneration appointment of directors.
+Developing a succession Independent Committee macpenaent plan for the Board and senior management and regularly reviewing the plan.
+Mr. Sharif Mohd Ahmadi Non-Executive / Review, Recommend and Determine remuneration Independent • and incentive policies for the Board of Directors and Senior Management, having regard to prevailing market rates for similar roles and making them as Mr. Suresh Surana Executive / Non attractive so as to retain and attract quality people Independent to run the company successfully. to run the company succession.